 On April 16, 2015, the Company's Board approved a consolidation of the Company's issued and outstanding share capital on a 2 old for 1 new basis.
 The stock consolidation was completed on May 13, 2015.
-On August 14, 2015 the Board approved a further consolidation of the Company's issued and outstanding share capital on a 2 old for 1 new basis.
+On August 12, 2015 the Company's Board approved a further consolidation on a 2 old for 1 new basis.
 The stock consolidation was completed on August 31, 2015.

-Subsequently, on February 17, 2016 the Board approved a further consolidation of the issued and outstanding shares on a 2 old for 1 new basis.
+On February 17, 2016 the Board approved a further consolidation of the issued and outstanding shares on a 2 old for 1 new basis.
 The stock consolidation was completed on March 4, 2016.
 All share capital and per share amounts in these financial statements have been adjusted to give retroactive effect to the share consolidation.

-NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED MARCH 31, 2016 AND 2015 c) Going Concern
+NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED DECEMBER 31, 2016 AND 2015 c) Going Concern